-Fluorogenic Caspase 3 Assay.
-Caspase 3-like activity was monitored as described in Fiorani et al. (2018).
-Briefly, the cells were lysed, and aliquots of the extract (30 μ g proteins) were incubated with 12 μ M of Acetyl-Asp-Glu-Val-Asp-7-amido-4-methylcoumarin, at 30° C. Caspase 3-like activity was determined fluorometrically (excitation at 360 nm and emission at 460 nm) by quantifying the release of aminomethylcoumarin from cleaved caspase 3 substrate at appropriate intervals.
+Caspase 3-like activity was monitored as described in Fiorani et al. (Fiorani et al., 2018).
+Briefly, the cells were lysed and aliquots of the extract (30 μg proteins) were incubated with 12 μM of Ac-DEVD-AMC, at 30°C. Caspase 3-like activity was determined fluorometrically (excitation at 360 nm and emission at 460 nm) by quantifying the release of aminomethylcoumarin (AMC) from cleaved caspase 3 substrate (Ac-DEVD-AMC) at appropriate intervals.

-Analysis of Apoptosis with Hoechst 33342 Assay.
-After treatments, the cells were incubated for 5 minutes in the presence of $10 \,\mu$ M Hoechst 33342 and then analyzed with a fluorescence microscope to assess their nuclear morphology (chromatin condensation and fragmentation).
+Analysis of apoptosis with Hoechst 33342 assay

+After treatments, the cells were incubated for 5 min in the presence of 10 μM Hoechst 33342 and then analysed with a fluorescence microscope to assess their nuclear morphology (chromatin condensation and fragmentation).
 Cells with homogeneously stained nuclei were considered viable.